 Field instruction settings, whenever possible, are encouraged to provide some financial support for students, who are typically undertaking extraordinary expenses to attend graduate school.
 While the Office of Field Instruction strongly encourages fieldwork sites to offer stipends, these that do vary and the decision is entirely up to them.
 Fieldwork sites may receive grants that allow them to give the student a small amount of funds in the form of a stipend.
 Sometimes, fieldwork sites offer stipends depending upon the amount of time the student can give to the site, or to make the field placement more attractive to students.
 Stipend amounts vary but are usually quite small.
-Fieldwork sites that offer stipends are indicated on the Placement Listings: http://www.ssw.umich.edu/programs/msw/ofi/slots.
+Fieldwork sites that offer stipends are indicated on the Placement Listings.
 Students can also discuss stipend availability with the assigned Field Faculty member during the field placement process.